 We at Weekdone, of course, use our own Weekdone software for it.
 Weekly Planning allows me to fill in my key focus plans for the week, share my progress, report problems or lessons learned.
 As everything is transparent, I can see what others are adding and be aware of what they are up to.
 I check the Newsfeed daily, it works the same logic as any social media platform where the feed allows you to be aware of your friends lives and doings.
 Weekdone Newsfeed keeps you up to date with life in your company.

-My best practise is check it around 2-3 times a day because I like to get less information at once.
+My best practice is check it around 2-3 times a day because I like to get less information at once.
 I scroll through and if I see something caught my interest or is related to me, I might engage with it by liking or commenting to start a discussion.
 You can think of it as a daily stand-up where everybody reports on their plans and progress.
 Just now it’s done remotely and in a writing form.
 I have never felt such clarity between different teams and people working remotely.
 Even working in an office, you don’t always ask what others are doing so it would be also beneficial when not working remotely.

 6. Start your day with writing down your expectations for the day (or week)